laravel/vapor-docs/1.0/projects/environments.md

 Due to AWS limitations, Vapor's managed Firewall does not support API Gateway v2.
 :::

-Behind the scenes, Vapor's managed Firewall uses **[Amazon WAF](https://aws.amazon.com/waf/)** creating a Web ACL with one rate-based rule per Vapor environment.
+Behind the scenes, Vapor's managed Firewall uses **[Amazon WAF](https://aws.amazon.com/waf/)**, creating a Web ACL with one rate-based rule, per Vapor environment.
 Feel free to check out their documentation for more information about WAF and it's pricing.

 ## Timeout